archlinux/signstar/README.md

 - [signstar-crypto]: Common types and functionality for cryptography in Signstar
 - [signstar-request-signature]: An executable, run on a client host, that prepares data to be signed and retrieves a signature for it from a Signstar setup
 - [signstar-sign]: An executable, that allows signing of messages with the help of an HSM, based on a configuration
+- [signstar-yubihsm2]: Integration for YubiHSM2 devices as Signstar backend

 ## Requirements